sweetheartapi/env_impact_tool/README.md

   author/year only where the full bibliographic details weren't in the extracted text — complete them from your thesis bibliography in `framework/reference.py` → `REFERENCES`.

-## Deployment (when you want it online)

-1. Push this folder to a GitHub repository.
-2. On Streamlit Community Cloud, create an app pointing at `app.py`.
-   That's it — free, HTTPS, shareable link.
-3. Later, if usage grows: add persistence (database), auth, and consider a proper domain.
-The `framework/` package would carry over unchanged to any future Flask/FastAPI + JS rewrite.